Ignitarium-Renesas/RZV2L_AiLibrary/03_Elderly_fall_detection/README.md

 These steps must be performed in Laptop/PC with the support of RZV2L toolchain.

-Please follow the below steps for image application:
+Please follow the below steps for image application once the desired changes in he source code are made:

 ```
 cd $work_dir